DatashareNetwork: A Decentralized Privacy-Preserving Search Engine for Investigative Journalists: Towards Building

-\para{Waiting time} As the system must be asynchronous, the survey asked journalists how much they are willing to wait to obtain a the result of a query.
-A 21\% of the surveyees are willing to wait for hours, while another 56\% can wait for one or more days.
-Thus, \emph{\name does not need to enable real-time search}.
-Yet, given delivery times of up to 24 hours, to keep search latency within a few days \name must \emph{use protocols that can operate with just one communication round}.
-Therefore, multi-round techniques such as multi-party computation~\cite{HuangEK12,Pinkas0WW18,Pinkas0SZ15,WangRK17} incur too much delay.
+\para{Waiting Time} As the system must be asynchronous, the survey asked journalists how much they are willing to wait to obtain a the result of a query.
+21\% of the surveyees are willing to wait for hours, whereas another 56\% can wait for one or more days.
+Hence, \emph{\name does not need to enable real-time search}.
+Yet, given the delivery times of up to 24 hours, to keep search latency within a few days, \name must \emph{use protocols that can operate with just one communication round}.
+Therefore, we discard multi-round techniques such as multi-party computation~\cite{HuangEK12,Pinkas0WW18,Pinkas0SZ15,WangRK17}.

-\para{Queries nature} The queries made by journalists are in a vast majority formed by \emph{keywords} called \emph{named entities}: names of organizations, people, or locations of interest.
-Therefore, journalists do not require very expressive querying languages. \name only must \emph{support queries made of conjunctions of keywords}.
-Journalists have interest in a small set of these entities at a time: only those related to their current project.
-Thus, \emph{queries are not expected to include more than 10 terms at a time} and \emph{each journalist is not expected to issue a large number of queries in parallel}.
+\para{Queries Nature} The queries made by journalists are in a vast majority formed by \emph{keywords} called \emph{named entities}: names of organizations, people, or locations of interest.
+Therefore, journalists do not require a very expressive querying language: \name must \emph{support queries made of conjunctions of keywords}.
+Journalists are interested in a small set of these entities at a time: only those related to their current project.
+Consequently, \emph{queries are not expected to include more than 10 terms at a time}, and \emph{journalists are not expected to issue a large number of queries in parallel}.

-During the design phase we also learned that, because most terms of interest are investigation-specific (e.g., XKeyScore in the Snowden leaks, or Mossack Fonseca in the Panama Papers), \emph{a pre-defined list of terms can not cover all potentially relevant keywords for journalists}.
-Therefore, techniques based on fixed lists such as private information retrieval (PIR)~\cite{BeimelI01,Goldberg07,KushilevitzO97} are not suitable to build \name.
+During the design phase, we also learned that as most terms of interest are investigation-specific (e.g., XKeyScore in the Snowden leaks, or Mossack Fonseca in the Panama Papers), \emph{a pre-defined list of terms cannot cover all potentially relevant keywords for journalists}.
+Therefore, techniques based on fixed lists such as private information retrieval (PIR)~\cite{BeimelI01,Goldberg07,KushilevitzO97} are not suitable for building \name.